watson-intu/self-sdk/docs/workshops-devcon/1/lab-docs/workshop_1.md

   2. Keep all the default values, and click **Create**.
   3. Click the **Service Credentials** tab.
   4. Click **View Credentials** for the new Conversation service instance.
-  5. Copy the values for your password and username and paste them into a new text file in your favourite text editor.
+  5. Copy the values for your password and username and paste them into a new text file in your favorite text editor.
   6. Click the **<--Watson** breadcrumb near the top left (directly above your Conversation service name).
 The list of your service instances is displayed.
   7. Add the next service instance by clicking the **Create Watson** **+** button.
 The Watson service catalog is displayed.
 4. Create instances of the Natural Language Classifier, Speech to Text, and Text to Speech services by repeating the same substeps 1 - 7 that you completed to create the Conversation service instance.